How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 • your pace will be slower than in summer,

-• electronics discharge faster in low temperatures.
+• electronics drain faster in low temperatures.

 Haago hand warmers, a packed down jacket, and a Stanley thermos placed on a snow-dusted table in the winter nature.
 Photo: Rigad